middle-ages/effect-ts-laws/src/arbitrary/README.md

-There is also an [Equivalence](https://github.com/Effect-TS/effect/blob/main/packages/effect/src/Equivalence.ts) instance which will try to find counter-examples to the equivalence and return true if none found.
+There is also an [Equivalence](https://github.com/Effect-TS/effect/blob/main/packages/effect/src/Equivalence.ts) instance which will try to find counterexamples to the equivalence and return true if none found.

 <details><summary>Example</summary>